Chart Color Schemes

 Collinsville has a typical household mix, with a lower-than-average median household size

-Family households comprise 68.6% of all households, including 27.1% couples with children, 32.7% couples without children, and 8.1% single parent families.
-Non-family households account for 31.4%, with lone person households at 29.0% and group households making up 2.2%.
+Family households constitute 68.6% of all households, including 27.1% couples with children, 32.7% couples without children, and 8.1% single parent families.
+Non-family households comprise the remaining 31.4%, with lone person households at 29.0% and group households making up 2.2% of the total.
 The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households